 This page describes how to create tasks and place them in push queues.
-When you want to run a task, you must create a new task and place it on a queue.
-You can explicitly specify the service and handler that processes the task, and optionally pass task-specific data along to the handler.
+When you want to process a task, you must create a new task object and place it on a queue.
+You can explicitly specify the service and handler that process the task, and optionally pass task-specific data along to the handler.
+You can also fine-tune the configuration for the task, like scheduling a time in the future when it should be executed or limiting the number of times you want the task to be retried if it fails.

 Creating a new task